alexandevall/billogram/README.md

 different for "brands" and "users".

 To run the project:
-1) Make sure python3 and pip3 installed: python3 --version and pip3 --version.
+1) Make sure python3 and pip3 is installed: python3 --version and pip3 --version.
 2) If you do not have virtualenv installed, install it: pip install virtualenv.
 3) Create a new virtualenv: virtualenv venv
 4) Activate the virtual environment: source venv/bin/activate